-The video will be dedicated to some of the wounds of Sardinia, for centuries a land of conquest, exploited and robbed, humiliated and abandoned, now ready to a future of restoration and renovation.
+The video is dedicated to some of the wounds of Sardinia, for centuries a land of conquest, exploited and robbed, humiliated and abandoned, now ready to a future of restoration and renovation.
 It follows the stories of two women, the sad and suffering Rosa and the young and hopeful Milena, in relation to the community they live in.

 The legend says that around 1400, the daughter of the king of Rebeccu, princess Donoria, was accused of witchcraft by the villagers, who forced the king, her father, to repudiate her and send her out of the village.
 Donoria left the village by horse, angry and in pain, and launched a curse, which condemned Rebeccu to never build more than 30 houses.
 In fact, the village did not grow anymore, victim of terrible famines and pestilences, which drastically reduced the number of its inhabitants and its houses, until it was completely abandoned.